ayushi1216/pythonApi/README.md

 # pythonApi
-API based on python (BridgeStone Project)
+API based on python (BridgeStone Project)  To get data from Social nwk